QuantBloke/pysystemtrade/docs/production.md

 ```
 . $SCRIPT_PATH/update_multiple_adjusted_prices
 ```
+Arto 20221202: OK

 Called by: `run_daily_price_updates`
+Arto  ...will run every 60 minutes at most 1 times with heartbeats every 10 minutes

 Spike checks are not carried out on multiple and adjusted prices, since they should hopefully be clean if the underlying per contract prices are clean.